AgentHagu/Trivali/README.md

 itinerary recommendations based on user interests, map navigation support for online and offline use and real-time recommendations for nearby attractions and activities, as well as weather updates for locations of interest.

 ## Milestone 1 (Ideation)
 **Problem Motivation** - Many travelers struggle to plan their trips effectively, especially when planning as a group.
 Often, they have problems coordinating their schedules or interests and have to juggle multiple tools and platforms for itinerary creation, recommendations and expense tracking, making the process even more complicated.
+So, we created the idea for this collaborative travel planner to help such users.

 ### User Stories
 1. **Itinerary Creation and Planning**